epfl-lara/cs550/labs/lab1/README.md

 ### Goal of the lab

-The `List` data-structure as well as the `sublist` relation are already implemented; your job is now to prove some properties on the latter, such as reflexivity, transitivity, and antisymmetry.
-These properties are stated in the form of functions which "do nothing": they return `Unit` and have no effects.
-You have to fill these functions with a proof of their statement.
+The `List` data-structure as well as the `sublist` relation are already implemented; your job is now to prove some properties on the latter, such as reflexivity, transitivity, and anti-symmetry.
+These properties are stated as lemmas in the form of functions which "do nothing": they return `Unit` and have no effects.
+You have to fill these functions with a proof of their specification.

 As an example, the first property to prove is reflexivity.
 It is stated as follows
 ```scala